-Newport Beach's real charm lies along the coast.
-Where the upscale city meets the Pacific Ocean, the Balboa Peninsula reaches out like a skinny finger from the mainland.
-It creates a natural harbor that's said to be one of the world's largest harbors for small yachts.
-That harbor is dotted with seven small, manmade islands.
+Newport Beach, California is known for its upscale shopping and fancy restaurants, but its real charm lies along the coast.
+Where the city meets the Pacific Ocean, the Balboa Peninsula reaches out like a skinny finger from the mainland.
+It creates a natural harbor dotted with seven small, humanmade islands.

 Coastal Newport Beach is a quiet, relaxed place where you're more likely to meet the harbor patrol than the highway patrol, and you may hear more birds than automobiles.

 Reasons to Visit Newport Beach

 If you get off Pacific Coast Highway onto Newport Beach's Balboa Peninsula and Balboa Island, you'll find a little pocket of old-fashioned charm has managed to persist just blocks from the busy city nearby.
 It's a place where the kids still run around in summer like they did in the 50s and everyone seems laid-back and calm.
 In fact, they're so relaxed that it's infectious, and a couple of days here can do wonders for a bedraggled spirit.